 In this post I’d like to share with you my experience with applying natural parasite methods, provide you with an overview of the current research in this area, and discuss natural options I developed in my practice over the years.

 I find that intestinal parasites are often overlooked as a potential cause of disease in the digestive system and in many other seemingly unrelated health concerns.

 There is increasing evidence of the ability to cause ill health by relatively common parasitic organisms previously considered to be commensal organisms (i.e. living together in balance with other organisms in a given environment).

 Thus parasite treatment options become important to consider in chronic conditions with or without digestive symptoms present.

-In such cases it is important to investigate and remove the parasites, where they are found in people presenting with significant gastrointestinal complaints (cramping, bloating, diarrhoea, constipation, pain etc) combined with fatigue, low energy, brain fog and memory lapses, anxiety, depression or headaches, to name a few.
+In such cases it’s important to investigate and remove the parasites, where they are found in people presenting with significant gastrointestinal complaints such as cramping, bloating, diarrhoea, constipation, pain etc; combined with fatigue, low energy, brain fog and memory lapses, anxiety, depression or headaches, to name a few.

 Causes of parasitic infections

 Blastocystis and D.fragilis are both protozoan type microbes (i.e. microscopic, one-celled organisms) that can infect the human digestive tract.
 Causes of parasite infections are many but the main ones include:

 - Altered internal environment (e.g. excess of internal and/ or external toxins, poor digestion and elimination, and impaired detox system)

 - Low immune system